 Queets River natural coho, Strait of Juan de Fuca natural coho, and Snohomish River natural coho were found to meet the criteria for being classified as overfished in the PFMC Review of 2017 Ocean Salmon Fisheries, released in February 2018.
+In 2022, Snohomish natural coho met the criteria for rebuilt status

-Queets River natural coho continue to meet the criteria for overfished status, Strait of Juan de Fuca natural coho have met the criteria for not overfished/rebuilding status, and Snohomish natural coho now meet the criteria for rebuilt status based on recent three-year geometric mean escapement estimates (2019-2021) detailed in the PFMC Review of 2022 Ocean Salmon Fisheries (PFMC 2023).
+Based on spawner escapement estimates for 2020-2022, Queets natural coho and Strait of Juan de Fuca natural coho now meet the criteria for rebuilt status as detailed in the PFMC Review of 2023 Ocean Salmon Fisheries (PFMC 2024).